LHNCBC/lforms/r4-support.md

 QuestionnaireResponse are left for the application to set, the following list is not broken out into supported and unsupported sub-sections as for Questionnaire.

-* identifier - not used on import, and not set on export.
+* identifier:  Not used on import, and not set on export.
-* basedOn - Out of scope; this would be something for the application to set
+* basedOn:  Out of scope; this would be something for the application to set
-* partOf - Out of scope; this would be something for the application to set
+* partOf:  Out of scope; this would be something for the application to set
-* questionnaire - LHC-Forms currently leaves it up the application to set this field, though in the future we plan to set it with value of Questionnaire.url.
+* questionnaire:  LHC-Forms currently leaves it up the application to set this field, though in the future we plan to set it with value of Questionnaire.url.
-* status - LHC-Forms sets this to "completed", but the application should change this value it knows that it should be something else (e.g. "amended").
+* status:  LHC-Forms sets this to "completed", but the application should change this value it knows that it should be something else (e.g. "amended").
-* subject - The application can pass in the subject value as an option when [exporting](https://lhncbc.github.io/lforms/#retrieving-fhir-data) the QuestionnaireResponse, or it can set it afterward.
+* subject:  The application can pass in the subject value as an option when [exporting](https://lhncbc.github.io/lforms/#retrieving-fhir-data) the QuestionnaireResponse, or it can set it afterward.
-* encounter - Left for the application to set.
+* encounter:  Left for the application to set.
 LHC-Forms would not know this except in certain cases.
-* authored - Set by LHC-Forms to the date and time at which the QuestionnaireResponse is exported.
+* authored:  Set by LHC-Forms to the date and time at which the QuestionnaireResponse is exported.
-* author - Left for the application to set.
+* author:  Left for the application to set.
 LHC-Forms would not know this except in certain cases.
-* source - Left for the application to set.
+* source:  Left for the application to set.
 LHC-Forms would not know this except in certain cases.
-* item.linkId - supported
+* item.linkId:  Supported
-* item.definition - not supported
+* item.definition:  Not supported
-* item.text - LHC-Forms does not currently export this field, though we might change that in the future.
+* item.text:  LHC-Forms does not currently export this field, though we might change that in the future.
 It is not necessary, since it is present in the Questionnaire, but it makes it easier to read a QuestionnaireResponse by itself.
-* item.answer.value[x] - all types are supported except valueReference.
+* item.answer.value[x]:  All types are supported except valueReference.
-* item.item - supported
+* item.item:  Supported